Authorities investigating suspicious death in Revere

-REVERE, Mass.
-(WHDH) – Revere Police and Massachusetts State Police homicide detectives are investigating the death of a woman in Revere.
+REVERE, MA (WHDH) - Revere Police and Massachusetts State Police homicide detectives are investigating the death of a woman in Revere.

 Authorities say the woman was found inside a home on Grand View Avenue late Saturday afternoon.
 Initial investigation of the scene showed signs of trauma, according to police.